cs3org/reva/pkg/storage/fs/cephmount/README.md

 **Never use `testing_allow_local_mode` in production!**

-**Fucntions that require conversion between file ID (inode) and and path will always require access to the MDS  and therefore having a valid Ceph configuration.
+**Functions that require conversion between file ID (inode) and and path will always require access to the MDS  and therefore having a valid Ceph configuration.
 The tests handle this transparently, skipping any tests necessary**.